 Question: I have been falsely accused of the charge, and I am not guilty.
 What are my options?

 Answer: In Florida, you always have the absolute right to a trial in this matter.
 For some traffic infractions, you will only have a right to a trial by judge, while in many criminal traffic cases you will have the right to a jury trial, comprised of six people.
 A jury verdict must be unanimous, which means to be found guilty all six jurors would have to agree upon your guilt.
 In either case, you have the right to be represented by an attorney.
 Although you can be “pro se”, which means to represent yourself, this is usually an unwise decision, since the judge will require you to know and follow the Florida Rules of Evidence and Criminal Procedure.
 Your lack of legal training will not excuse you from these requirements.

-Click on the link below, which includes a chart showing the number of points each Florida traffic ticket carries.
-You will need to know the exact statute number, which is either written or printed on the ticket itself.
+Click on the links below to determine the number of points your Florida ticket carries.
+The top link includes a brief chart showing the number of points for the more commonly issued Florida traffic tickets.
+The bottom link is much more detailed.
+But to use it you will need to know the exact statute number, which is either written or printed on the ticket itself.